clintre/solseek/README.md

 # Solseek
 ## A TUI Package Manager for Solus

-solseek is a simple terminal user interface which allows you to browse, search, and manage packages from the Solus packages.
+Solseek is a simple terminal user interface which allows you to browse, search, and manage packages from the Solus packages.
 Packages can be installed, reinstalled, updated, verified, and removed through the interface.
+It is built around the native tools; bash, eopkg, flatpak, etc. to avoid complications.
+It uses the power of fzf for the ui/ux and filtering.

 Note: This is a work in progress!